-He said again they tried to do it as emphatically as possible and providing with more benefits than most other similar companies would.
+He said again they tried to do it as emphatically as possible and provided with more benefits than most other similar companies would.

-Some employees understood and thanked, but some others didn’t.
-And Howard tells of a few email he received from some fired employees that hurt him to read.
+Some employees understood and thanked me, but others didn’t.
+And Howard peaks at a few emails he received from some fired employees that hurt him to read.

 Part 4: Hope

 Howard Schultz talks about how inefficient Starbucks’ supply chain was.

 Particularly interesting as a leadership lesson learned for me was the fact that the supply chain had no real supply chain expert.